-For microplastic contamination, a 100% polyester white rope (Marlow, Marlowbraid classic rope) was manually cut to produce secondary microplastic fibers.
-These fibers were characterized by scanning at least 200 fibers on PVC trays 10 times (Epson Perfection Scan V800, 8-bit grayscale, 800 dpi) and then analyzing the scans with WinRhizo (WinRHIZO Pro v.
-2007d, Regent Instrument Inc., Quebec, Canada).
-The mean and the standard deviation, SD, of fiber length were 2.87 mm and 0.31 mm, respectively, and the mean and SD of fiber diameter were 87 μm and 3 μm, respectively.
-The polyester fibers were incorporated into the soil at a concentration of 0.5% w/w of the dry soil weight.
+For microplastic contamination, a 100% polyester white rope (Marlow Ropes; Marlowbraid classic rope) was manually cut to produce secondary microplastic fibers.
+These fibers were characterized by scanning at least 200 fibers on PVC trays 10 times (Epson Perfection V800 scanner, 8 bit grayscale, 800 dpi) and then analyzing the scans with Win-RHIZO (Pro v.
+2007d software; Regent Instruments Inc., Quebec, Canada).
+The mean and the standard deviation, SD, of fiber length were 2.87 and 0.31 mm, respectively, and the mean and SD of fiber diameter were 87 and 3 μm, respectively.
+The polyester fibers were incorporated into the soil at a concentration of 0.5 % w/w of the dry soil weight.
 This microplastic level was similar to that used in previous studies, which reported noticeable changes in the soil biophysical environment and plant response (Lehmann et al., 2020; Lozano et al., 2021; Machado et al., 2018, 2019; Ingraffia et al., 2022).
-To contaminate the soils, the fibers were added into a blender (Waring® WSG30, Waring Commercial, Torrington, Connecticut) as a band sandwiched between two layers of soil.
+To contaminate the soils, the fibers were added into a blender (Waring® WSG30; Waring Commercial, Torrington, Connecticut, USA) as a band sandwiched between two layers of soil.
 We chose to incorporate the fibers into the soil using a blender to provide a more homogeneous distribution of the fibers in the soil.
-We tested the impact of mixing time to establish a protocol which ensured a homogeneous distribution of the polyester MP fibers into the soil, and that preserved the integrity of the MP fibers (which was evaluated through visual inspection using a stereo microscope Zeiss Stemi 2000-C; Fig. 1a and b).
+We tested the impact of the mixing time to establish a protocol which ensured a homogeneous distribution of the polyester MP fibers into the soil and that preserved the integrity of the MP fibers (which was evaluated through visual inspection using a stereo microscope Zeiss Stemi 2000-C; Fig. 1a and b).
 The mixture of soil and fibers was mixed five times for 5 s each.
 The same disturbance was also applied to the soil of the control treatment.

-The three soil types, both treated and untreated, were used to fill 36 cylinders in total (height = 0.05 m, diameter = 0.05 m; 80 g of soil; Fig. 1c) to evaluate the impact of microplastic on soil properties (experiment I) and 36 soil trays of $0.30 \times 0.15 \times 0.10$ m3 perforated at the bottom (Fig. 1d) for the rainfall simulation tests (experiment II).
+The three soil types, both treated and untreated, were used to fill 36 cylinders in total (height = 0.05 m; diameter = 0.05 m; 80 g of soil; Fig. 1c) to evaluate the impact of microplastics on soil properties (experiment I) and 36 soil trays of $0.30 \text{ m} \times 0.15 \text{ m} \times 0.10 \text{ m}$ perforated at the bottom (Fig. 1d) for the rainfall simulation tests (experiment II).